 The “Fight or Flight” Response

-So, I tell people — you don’t even have to call this Meditation...you can just tell people you learned how to turn on the OPPOSITE switch from the Fight or Flight Response.
+So, I tell people — you don’t even have to call this Meditation...you can just tell people you learned “How to Switch On the OPPOSITE of the Fight or Flight Response.”
 Everyone understands that!

 What is the “fight or flight”?